matteo-rizzo/reentrancy-detection-benchmarks/README.md

   * Reproducing this part involves:
     1. Setting up the [SmartBugs framework](https://github.com/smartbugs/smartbugs).
     2. Running the selected static tools via SmartBugs on the **Aggregated Benchmark** and **Reentrancy Scenarios (RS)**.
-    3. Parsing tool outputs to classify contracts according to the paper's methodology.
+    3. Parsing tool outputs to classify contracts according to the paper’s methodology.

 ### 5\.
 Expected Outputs